 Most simple adaptations can be easily fitted to any car.
-If you already have a car, you need to compare the pros and cons of adapting it with those of buying and converting a new car.
+If you already have a car, think about the pros and cons of adapting it with those of buying and converting a new car.

 Most cars can be adapted fairly easily, and all can be fitted with the simpler hand controls for steering, acceleration and braking that are described in this guide.
 However it can be difficult and more expensive, or even impossible, to fit some of the more complex controls to some cars.
 For example, the electronic circuits in many new cars can cause problems if you try to fit the more sophisticated controls.
 This will be a growing problem as technology changes.
 Similarly, some steering and braking systems, especially on newer cars, can be more difficult to adapt.
 For adaptations like these, you need to talk to a specialist adaptation company.